 Our endocrine system has several glands, enzymes, hormones that work together in a complex system of negative feedback loops.
 Pregnenolone is the precursor to many of our hormone pathways.
 It requires cholesterol and an enormous amount of cellular energy (ATP) to form.
 There is a limited amount of pregnenolone in the body and that’s if we ensure adequate intake of healthy fats and cholesterol.

 Why is it important to know about pregnenlone?
-Chronic stress high jacks all of our other hormones by stealing from this precious and limited resource in order to feed the cortisol pathway.
+Chronic stress high jacks all of our hormones by taking from this precious and limited resource in order to feed the cortisol pathway.
 High cortisol can lead to and vice versa creating a vicious cycle which is why maintaining blood sugar levels is so crucial for stress management.

 When insulin levels rise an enzyme called aromatase up regulates.
-This enzyme is converts testoterone (T) to estrogen (E) so in excess can lead to estrogen dominance.
-In a case like this where T is low and hormone replacement is used then the problem will be exacerbated.
+This enzyme is converts testoterone to estrogen so in excess can lead to estrogen dominance.
+In a case like this where testosterone is low and hormone replacement is used then the problem will be exacerbated.
 Simply replacing low hormone levels with pharmaceuticals also disrupts the feedback system and receptor sensitivity.
 This leads to a higher need over time and the body will produce less and less.

 The pituitary gland is the control tower of the HPA axis which stands for hypothalumus, pituitary, adrenal axis.
 The term adrenal fatigue is more accurately called a dysregulation in the HPA axis.
 Adrenal symptoms are not always related cortisol levels or rhythms.
 It can be resistance at the cellular level or dysfunction anywhere along the axis.
 This is why we do comprehensive lab work and look at the detox pathways of each individual.